-A couple of years passed and the fast blinking continued, even though my life was relatively calm.
+A couple of years passed, and the fast blinking continued, even though my life was relatively calm.
 What was going on?

 What's more, my eyes seemed more than ordinarily sensitive to sunlight.
 I couldn't leave the house without sunglasses.
 My eyes clamped tightly shut whenever they were hit with a glare or bright interior light.

-A few years later, the squeezing began.
+Later, the squeezing began.
 My eyes squeezed tightly shut intermittently, and I was still dealing with the fast blinking.
 My brain would tell my eyes to open, but the message apparently wasn't relayed to my eyelids.
 Walking down the hall at work, I bumped into a wall because my eyes were squeezed shut and refused to open.
 This was getting scary!

-Driving on freeways became hazardous because I had to hold one eyelid open with my hand while I drove with the other hand.
+Driving on freeways became hazardous because I had to hold one eyelid open with my non-dominant hand while I drove with the other hand.
 The eyelid I was holding open seemed to be fighting hard to close.

-It had become difficult to read a book or watch a movie because focusing on the page or screen seemed to make the squeezing worse.
+It became difficult to read a book or watch a movie because focusing on the page or screen seemed to make the squeezing worse.
 I noticed that while I was looking at a person who was talking to me, my eyes went berserk, blinking and squeezing, but when I replied, my eyes stayed open.
 Once I stopped talking, though, the involuntary twitches started again.
 My occupation required me to talk to people all day.
 Might this affect my job?